frajdouglas/Data-Catalogger/README.md

 Metadata includes file path, size, type, created date and modified date.
 It will also identify current, new and deleted files since the last run.

-Scheduling the script to run daily will keep an up to date summary of all your Azure files.
+Scheduling the script to run daily will keep an up to date summary of all your files.
 Use the "run_catalogger.bat" file as a template.

 ## Example Outputs